Skip to content

 • Chain Options: Core network configuration and chain settings

-• Session Options: Session policies and transaction-related settings
+• Session Options: Session policies, transaction-related settings, and error handling

 • Performance Options: Lazy loading and other performance optimizations